ChristopherRogers1991/PowerMateEventHandler/README.md

 PowerMateEventHandler is used to find and read and write to and from a Griffin Power Mate knob.
 It allows for collecting raw evdev events, as well as 'ConsolodatedEvents.'
-Consolodated events take sets of raw evetns, and convert them into a single event such as a SINGLE_CLICK, DOUBLE_CLICK, or LONG_CLICK.
+Consolodated events take sets of raw evdev events, and convert them into a single event such as a SINGLE_CLICK, DOUBLE_CLICK, or LONG_CLICK.

 One goal of the project was to provide lots of options, but have sensible default values.
 Each function